L28E/CUTS-Converter/README.md

 Where the `-p` option is to plot the demodulation results

 ## Dependencies
-- gnuplot is necessary to see the debug plot, but the program can be run normally without it
+- gnuplot is necessary to see the aforementioned plot, but the program can be run normally without it